 "S" has maximum compensatory amounts specified, which are calculated in relation to the CYI.
 On 30 of June 2011 the upper limit was set to 4 times CYI for newly awarded benefits.
 Since 1st January 2012 the upper limit was set to 3.2 times CYI for newly awarded benefits and CYI was increased (Table 1.6).
-Since 1st January 2017 the maximum compensatory amount is not applied and the benefit amount is equal to 100% of the recipient's average monthly insured income.

-The minimum benefit level was calculated based on corresponding CYI level (see Table 1.2).
+The minimum and maximum benefit levels are calculated based on corresponding CYI level (see Table 1.2).
 Since 2008 the minimum threshold for the benefit was set as equal to 1/3 of the corresponding year's insured income (CYI).
 Until end of 2011 AMII used for calculations could not be higher than 4 times of CYI.
 Since 1st January 2012 the upper limit was set to 3.2 times CYI for newly awarded benefits.
-Since 1st January 2017, the amount of maternity leave benefit cannot be lower than 20% of country's average monthly wage for the pre-previous quarter before the right for benefit receipt.
-This amount for the first quarter of 2017 was 156.66 EUR per month.
-Since 1st January 2017 the upper limit is not applied.
-Since January 1st, 2018 the minimum maternity leave benefit amount (floors) could not be lower than 6 BSA, i.e.228 EUR.